UTEP-CS-1/website/labs/ec/spec.md

 	- View Movies
  		- This menu option will print all movie attributes, excluding concessions information

 	- View Concessions
-		-This menu option will print all movie names and concessions information
+		- This menu option will print all movie names and concessions information

 	- Purchase tickets and concessions
 		- This menu option will allow users to select a movie and then purchase tickets for that movie